The Mergers & Acquisitions Review: Hong Kong

 - a combination of two or more of the above.

-Generally speaking, under the Mandatory Provident Funds Schemes Ordinance (MPFO), an employer must enrol its employees as members of one of the registered Mandatory Provident Funds (MPF) schemes (as defined in the MPFO) available in the market in Hong Kong.
+Generally speaking, under the Mandatory Provident Funds Schemes Ordinance (MPFO), an employer14 must enrol its employees as members of one of the registered schemes (as defined in the MPFO) available in the market in Hong Kong (MPF scheme).
 An employer may enrol different employees in different registered schemes.
-During the contribution period (as defined in the MPFO), the employer must contribute to the registered scheme from its own funds an amount determined in accordance with the MPFO, and deduct from the employee's relevant income for that period, as a contribution by the employee to the scheme, a further amount determined in accordance with the MPFO.
+During the contribution period (as defined in the MPFO), the employer must contribute to the registered scheme from its own funds an amount determined in accordance with the MPFO and deduct from the employee's relevant income for that period, as a contribution by the employee to the scheme, a further amount determined in accordance with the MPFO.
 Employees and employers may make additional voluntary contributions to the employee's scheme.